srajma/xatra/README.md

 ### Color Sequences

-Xatra supports automatic color assignment for flags using color sequences.
+Xatra supports automatic color assignment for both flags and admin regions using color sequences.
 By default, maps use `LinearColorSequence()` which generates contrasting colors.
 You can also use other color sequences:

 - **`LinearColorSequence()`**: Generates contrasting colors (default)
 - **`RotatingColorSequence()`**: Cycles through a predefined set of colors